Forum Holitorium

+Imaginative reconstruction of the Forum Holitorium circa 300 AD, by Giuseppe Gatteschi, 1918.
+Shown are the Servian Wall, a set of apartment buildings, and the temples of Janus, Spes and Juno (L-R).

 The Forum Holitorium or Olitorium (Latin for the "Market of the Vegetable Sellers"; Foro Olitorio) is an archaeological area of Rome, Italy, on the slopes of the Capitoline Hill.
 It was located outside the Carmental Gate in the Campus Martius, crowded between the cattle market (Forum Boarium) and buildings located in the Circus Flaminius.

 In ancient times, it was the fruit and vegetable market, while the area of the adjacent Forum Boarium served as a meat market.
 At its northern end were the temples of Bellona, goddess of war, and Apollo Medicus.
 It also included a sacred area with three small temples dedicated to Janus, Spes, and Juno Sospita.

 The sacred area

 A detail of Gismondi's scale model of ancient Rome at the Museum of Roman Civilization showing the area of the Theatre of Marcellus, the Forum Holitorium and the Forum Boarium.

 The construction of the sacred area of the forum dates back to the Republican age, more precisely to the period between the first and the Second Punic War.
 Subsequently, at the time of Caesar (1st century BC), it underwent renovations which involved the demolition of a fourth temple: it was built by Manius Acilius Glabrio (consul in 191 BC) next to the Temple of Janus and was demolished during the construction of the Theatre of Marcellus (then completed by Augustus).
 The temple was dedicated to the worship of Diana.

 The staircases of the three temples were not aligned, which confirms the absence of uniform town-planning criteria during the Republican age.
 Their construction limited the area of the market, which previously might have extended up to the Tiber.

 These temples are now part of the structure of the Basilica of San Nicola in Carcere, first attested in the 11th century Liber Pontificalis.